 I vote no. (total legacy, what next, add 3.5" disk drive)

 Are optical drives really "legacy" if there's still stuff being released for them?
-What defines legacy?everyone can always use an external USB optical drive if they had to.
+What defines legacy? :confused:

 I consider myself an enthusiast and I still want a blu-ray drive in my PC so I can rip discs to my NAS (you know, legal backup of media I've bought).